Ghana Minute.

 Also known as: First Deputy Governor Dr. Zakari Mumuni · First Deputy Governor of the Bank of Ghana Dr. Zakari Mumuni

-First Deputy Governor of the Bank of Ghana advocating for digital asset regulation, instant payment systems, and macroeconomic stability.
+First Deputy Governor of the Bank of Ghana, advocating for digital asset regulation, inclusive payment systems, and macroeconomic resilience.

 In coverage